plblum/jivs/docs/assets/Learning-Diagram-Specifications.md

 ### Purpose

-Summarize the interactive client-side connection after the reader has learned how values enter Jivs and how callbacks communicate changes outward.
+Summarize the essential two-way client connection after the reader has learned how values enter Jivs and how callbacks report changes outward.

-Bring the document's major concepts together before transitioning to form initialization and submission.
+Close the introductory client-interaction document without expanding into detailed validation-UI architecture.

 ### Participants